dfyockey/demitile/README.md

 A window may also be tiled to screen center at half working area width and full working area height to facilitate extended reading.
-To tile a window in this manner, position the mouse in the "Tile to Center..." area indicated in Basic Tiling above and then press the tiling key twice in succession.
+To tile a window in this manner, position the mouse in the "Position at Center" area indicated in Basic Tiling above and then press the tiling key twice in succession.
 The first key press centers the window without resizing, while the second resizes it to the dimensions indicated.